 State of nature and the environment

-Ecological sustainability is the foundation of sustainable development and a prerequisite for human wellbeing on a long-term basis.
-The capacity of natural systems to sustain functions that are vital to the wellbeing of people and other species has been compromised.
-Our activities must be adapted to the renewal and carrying capacity of nature so that we can secure the opportunities for good living, both in Finland and globally.
+Ecological sustainability is the foundation of sustainable development and a prerequisite for long term human wellbeing.
+The capacity of natural systems to sustain functions that are vital to the wellbeing of humans and other species has been compromised.
+Human activities must be adapted to the renewable capacity of nature and the ability of nature to bear these activities so that we can ensure the opportunities for good living, both in Finland and globally.

-Through the indicators we can assess the state of biodiversity and waters, air quality, and public inputs in environmental protection.
+Through the indicators noted below we can assess the state of biodiversity, water, air quality, and public input to environmental protection.

 Indicators chosen by the network of experts

 - Dead wood in forests and high nature value farmland

 - Phosphorus and nitrogen load on the Baltic Sea from Finnish rivers

 - Atmospheric sulphur, nitrogen and fine particulate emissions in Finland

 - Environmental protection expenditure included in the statistics in Finland